Entanglement-asymmetry correspondence for internal quantum reference frames

-The coherent state system defines a covariant POVM~\cite{Holevo,Busch,BRWS} that we can use to measure the ``orientation'' $g$ of $R$.
+The coherent state system defines a covariant positive-operator valued measure (POVM)~\cite{Holevo,Busch,BRWS} that we can use to measure the ``orientation'' $g$ of $R$.
 If we do this on a state $|\psi\rangle_{RS}\in\mathcal{H}_{\rm phys}$ and find outcome $g$, then the post-measurement state (see Supplemental Material~\ref{SecSomeLemmas}) of $S$ will be

 We will abbreviate $|\psi\rangle_{S|R}:=|\psi(e)\rangle_{S|R}$, and we will sometimes emphasize the dependence of this state on the choice of $|e\rangle_R$ by writing $|\psi\rangle_{S|R}^{|e\rangle}$.
 We have~\cite{DGHLM21}